Mission & History

 Copper Canyon Press publishes new collections of poetry by both revered and emerging American poets, translations of classical and contemporary work from many of the world’s cultures, re-issues of out-of-print poetry classics, anthologies, and prose books about poetry.

 Copper Canyon has published over 400 titles, including works by Nobel Laureates Pablo Neruda, Odysseas Elytis, Octavio Paz, Vicente Aleixandre, and Rabindranath Tagore; Pulitzer Prize-winners Ted Kooser, Carolyn Kizer, Maxine Kumin, W.S.
-Merwin, and Theodore Roethke; National Book Award-winners Hayden Carruth, Lucille Clifton, and Ruth Stone; and some of the most original contemporary poets and translators such as Jim Harrison, C.D.
+Merwin, Theodore Roethke, and Jericho Brown; National Book Award-winners Hayden Carruth, Lucille Clifton, Ruth Stone, and Arthur Sze; and some of the most original contemporary poets and translators such as Jim Harrison, C.D.
 Wright, Red Pine, Norman Dubie, Arthur Sze, Lucia Perillo, Ocean Vuong, Jericho Brown, and many others.

 Like many arts organizations, Copper Canyon Press was launched with abundant passion and vision by a few dedicated individuals.
 Sam Hamill, Tree Swenson, and other associates founded Copper Canyon Press in Denver, Colorado after relocating from the University of California at Santa Barbara, where they had received an award for the best college literary magazine in the nation.
 Using the $500 prize money, the friends bought printing equipment in 1972 and began work on the first book, which came out in 1973.